 You have 0 product(s) in your cart.

-In my previous blogs, I’ve talked at length about the benefits of Freediving, whether it be physically or psychologically.
+In my previous blogs, I’ve talked at length about the benefits of Freediving, whether it be physically or psychological.
 However, today’s blog is focused on the Scuba Diving Professional; Divemaster and Instructor alike and how Freediving will make you a better teacher, a stronger and more confident professional and in turn will enrich your student’s experiences in the water.

 The very nature of training for Freediving requires patience, discipline and good technique.
 Isn’t it interesting that these are the very characteristics we look for in a good dive professional?

-Freediving builds your physical abilities and in water confidence rapidly, it gives you the ability to look deep inside and confront your inner fears.
+Freediving builds your physical abilities, and in water confidence rapidly, it gives you the ability to look deep inside and confront your inner fears.
 It teaches you to silence your mind.
-Freediving is about understanding yourself and through understanding yourself, you will see how amazing you are.
+Freediving is about understanding yourself, and through understanding yourself, you will see how amazing you are.
 This is the joy of living in a full, connected way.
-Connected to our students, the ocean and most importantly our love of diving.
+Connected to our students, the ocean and, most importantly, our love of diving.

 For those of you that aren’t interested in the ‘hocus pocus’ of the psychology of Freediving; consider this; how many Divemasters out there can tell me correctly the difference between Frenzel, Valsalva and Hands-Free equalization?
 How many of you can demonstrate the difference between the three?
-How many times have you struggled on the line with a student who just can’t seem to get their ears to equalize?
+How many times have you struggled on the line with a student who can’t seem to get their ears to equalize?
 Well, a Freediver already knows all these things at the student level!
-They can demonstrate clearly the different techniques necessary for different people to effective equalise and enjoy their time in the water.
-Freediver training teaches you in depth about your personal physiology and your body’s relationship with the water… at the student level.
+They can demonstrate clearly the different techniques necessary for different people to effectively equalise and enjoy their time in the water.
+Freediver training teaches you in depth about your physiology and your body’s relationship with the water… at the student level.
 Think about how much more effective a Dive Professional this knowledge could make you.

 Freedivers are strong both mentally and physically, great traits when a situation arises for a steady hand, calm mind and fit and prepared bodies.
-In the PADI Freediver Course, we introduce these concepts to make you better equipped to enter the water.
+In the PADI Freediver Course, we introduce these concepts to better equip you to enter the water.
 Whenever we enter the water, be it in SCUBA or Freediving we confront the deep instinctual fear of drowning; that’s why students bolt to the surface or can’t breathe from the regulator without their masks on.
 It’s hard-wired into our psychology; Freediving teaches you to retrain that fear, to acknowledge it and most importantly say… Not today, not ever.

 Training in diving should never stop.
 You will never know everything.
 You will never master every element.
 There will always be an opportunity to grow and to enrich your life through your passion for diving.
 Why should Freediving be any different?
 Our shared passion for the ocean is one of transformation, so why not transform yourself into the best Dive Pro you can be?